pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-the-ai-challenge-is-cloud-not-code/index.md

 ### 6. Talk to your chatbot!

-Once your Katwalk LlaMa server is running, you can interact with the API by sending prompts as a json payload.
-In future posts we will orchestrate a chat frontend for our chatbot but for now we'll use a curl command.
-You can also substitute an API developer tool such as Postman or Insomnia!
+Once your Katwalk LlaMa server is running, you can interact with the API by sending prompts as a JSON payload.
+In future posts we will orchestrate a chat frontend for our chatbot but for now we'll use a `curl` command.
+You can also substitute an API developer tool such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/)!

 ```bash
 # send a prompt with curl